Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Can you give me a recent example of a rise and a fall in your mood?

-Does you mood ever feel uncontrollable?
+Does your mood ever feel uncontrollable?

 Do you ever get depressed?